Performance & UX

 Check:

-• Are claims specific instead of decorative?
+• Are claims specific and measurable instead of decorative?

 • Is there evidence tied to outcomes, not just popularity?

-• trusted by modern teams
+• "Trusted by modern teams"

-• loved by high-growth companies
+• "Loved by high-growth companies"

-• built for performance
+• "Built for performance"

-• reduced page abandonment on demo traffic
+• "Reduced page abandonment on demo traffic by 22%"

-• increased qualified booking rate
+• "Increased qualified booking rate from 3% to 5.5%"

-• identified conversion leaks before redesign spend
+• "Identified critical conversion leaks before our redesign"

 4. Product understanding